amanrai31/React2/README3.md

 function Button({ onClick, children }) {
   return (
     <button onClick={e => {
-      e.stopPropagation();                      // Remove this & you will se the event bubbles. onClick();
+      e.stopPropagation();                      // Remove this & you will see the event bubbles. onClick();
     }}>
       {children}